This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 Les Carmes Haut Brion's spectacular cellar - (Copyright Giorgio Bocoshvili)

-From the start, he's introduced a unique technique, which winemakers frequently use in Rhone.
+From the start, he introduces a unique technique, which winemakers frequently use in the Rhone.
 Instead of already sorted grapes in vats, whole bunches of grapes are placed before fermentation and maceration.
 This technique should add more freshness, flavors, and aromas to the wine.
 It was introduced for the first time at Les Carmes in the 2012 vintage.

-There were raised eyebrows among winemakers in Bordeaux when Guillaume Pouthier started to use it, but gradually, this technique spread out in Bordeaux.
-Under his direction, Les Carmes Haut Brion has more stability, precision, focus, finesse, and sophisticated touch.
+There were raised eyebrows among winemakers in Bordeaux when Guillaume Pouthier began using it, but this technique gradually gained popularity in Bordeaux.
+Under his direction, Les Carmes Haut-Brion has gained more stability, precision, focus, finesse, and a sophisticated touch.

 Cabernet Franc is vinified in wood, Cabernet Sauvignon in concrete vats, and Merlot in stainless steel vats.
 There's also a second wine here, Le C des Carmes Haut Brion, mainly from the vineyard in Martillac.

-This property is located within the city limits of Bordeaux, even closer to the town itself than Haut Brion and La Mission Haut Brion are.
+This property is situated within the city limits of Bordeaux, even closer to the town itself than Haut-Brion and La Mission Haut-Brion.
 The surroundings are beautiful, with a lake, a large park, and an old bridge.
-After several additions, there are now around 29 hectares of vineyard with 35-year-old vines planted with 55% Merlot, 30% Cabernet Franc, and 15% Cabernet Sauvignon.
-In addition to that, a state-of-the-art cellar, looking like an upside-down boat, was ready for use in 2016.
+After several additions, the vineyard now spans around 29 hectares, with 35-year-old vines planted in a 55% Merlot, 30% Cabernet Franc, and 15% Cabernet Sauvignon composition.
+Additionally, a state-of-the-art cellar, resembling an upside-down boat, was ready for use in 2016.

-LCHB uses more Cabernet Franc in the blend than any other property at Left Bank, more than 1/3.
+LCHB uses more Cabernet Franc in the blend than any other property at Left Bank, accounting for more than one-third.
 Because the vineyard is situated so close to Bordeaux, the temperature is always 2-3 degrees higher here.
 This also means the harvest starts early (1-2 weeks before the properties outside Bordeaux).

 -----